 Failure to reimburse an employee for unused paid-time-off after termination is like failing to pay an employee for hours worked.
 An employee has a legal cause of action to seek unpaid wages in court.
 This includes unpaid wages for hours worked, overtime, or unused vacation time.

+Yes, people can sue their employers in a California court for unpaid vacation time.
 It is illegal for an employer to take away vacation time or refuse to pay an employee for unused vacation time after the employee leaves the company.

 Additionally, it is illegal for an employer to retaliate against an employee for exercising their rights under California labor laws.
 An employer cannot retaliate, against an employee for citing wage and hour violations.
 Firing an employee for filing a labor violation claim may be considered “wrongful termination”.11